-Challenging and competitive for each student, the Bishop Hendricken course of studies offers the traditional curriculum required for college entrance.
-Within our college-preparatory framework, efforts are made to direct a student into a program of study consistent with his academic abilities.
+Challenging and competitive for each student, the Bishop Hendricken courses of study offer the traditional curriculum required for college entrance.
+Within our college preparatory framework, efforts are made to direct a student into a program of study consistent with his academic abilities.

 Advanced Placement (AP)

 Hendricken offers 14 Advanced Placement courses in United States History, Biology, Calculus AB and Calculus BC, Chemistry, English Composition, English Literature, European History, French IV, French V, Physics, Spanish IV, Spanish V, and Statistics.
 These are the highest level courses offered to Hendricken students and provide college-level challenges for the most gifted students, as well as an opportunity to earn college credit while still in high school.

 The Honors level offers a challenging and rigorous course of study in all academic areas for the top students in each class.
 Each year, a student’s performance and recommendation by teachers determines the level of study for the next year.
 Students who perform at the highest level and maintain compliance with the prerequisites necessary to continue in the honors level are eligible to stay in these classes or advance to the AP level where appropriate.

 Students who demonstrate better than average aptitude in Math and Foreign Language are invited to pursue the Accelerated level of coursework for the freshman year.
 The pace of these courses is adjusted for students at this level, in comparison with the CP1 level, to reflect their abilities.
 Some of these students may progress to the Honors level in the subsequent year.